kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 ### Feature Enablement and Rollback

-The /var/lib/kubelet/cpu\_manager\_state needs be removed when enabling or disabling the feature.
+The `/var/lib/kubelet/cpu\_manager\_state` needs to be removed when enabling or disabling the feature.

 ###### How can this feature be enabled / disabled in a live cluster?